Hexanol777/GLadOS-Voice-Assistant/README.md

 ## Future Plans

-Future enhancements include:
+Future enhancements may include:

-- Implementing an offline model with low resource usage for offline interactions.
+- Implementation of an offline language model with low resource usage for offline interactions.
 - Adding a speech-to-text transcriber to enable voice-based interactions.
 - Enabling the assistant to open/start applications upon the user's request.